mfem/web/src/examples.md

 ##Example 10: Nonlinear Elasticity
 <img class="floatright" src="../img/ex10.png">

-This examples solves a time dependent nonlinear elasticity problem of the form
+This example solves a time dependent nonlinear elasticity problem of the form
 $$ \frac{dv}{dt} = H(x) + S v\,,\qquad \frac{dx}{dt} = v\,, $$
 where $H$ is a hyperelastic model and $S$ is a viscosity operator of Laplacian type.
 The geometry of the domain is assumed to be as follows: